-$\sim$
+\mathbf{C}

 The cost limit specified by the State is (select one):

-• The following dollar amount:
+The following dollar amount:

 Specify dollar amount:

 The dollar amount (select one)

-igodow Is adjusted each year that the waiver is in effect by applying the following formu ıla:
+○ Is adjusted each year that the waiver is in effect by applying the following formula:

 Specify the formula:

-< >
+\sim

 May be adjusted during the period the waiver is in effect.
-The State will submit a to adjust the dollar amount. a waiver amendment to CMS
+The State will submit a waiver amendment to CMS to adjust the dollar amount.

-$\bigcirc$ The following percentage that is less than 100% of the institutional average:
+The following percentage that is less than 100% of the institutional average:

 Specify percent:

 Other:

-Specify:

-$\bigcirc$